 The Company adopts an Enterprise Risk Management framework which is consistent with the Committee of Sponsoring Organisations of the Treadway Commission (the "COSO") framework.
-The framework facilitates a systematic approach in identifying, assessing and managing risks (including sustainability risks) within the Group, be they of strategic, financial, operational or compliance nature.
+The framework facilitates a systematic approach in identifying, assessing and managing risks (including sustainability and cyber risks) within the Group, be they of strategic, financial, operational or compliance nature.

 Risk management is an integral part of the day-to-day operations and management of the Group and is a continuous process carried out at all levels of the Group.
-There are ongoing dialogues between the Executive Director and the executive management teams of each core business about the current and emerging risks, their plausible impact and mitigation measures.
-These measures include instituting additional controls and deploying appropriate insurance instruments to minimise or transfer the impact of risks to the Group's businesses.
+There are ongoing dialogues between the Executive Director and the executive management teams of each core business about the current and emerging risks (including sustainability and cyber risks), their plausible impact and mitigation measures to ensure that the executive management teams of each core business has performed its duty to have effective system.
+These measures include instituting additional controls and deploying appropriate insurance instruments to minimise or transfer the impact of risks that the Group's businesses face.
 The latter also includes Directors and Officers Liability Insurance to protect Directors and officers of the Group against potential personal legal liabilities.

 In terms of formal risk review and reporting, the Group adopts a "top-down and bottom-up" approach, involving regular input from each core business, as well as discussions and reviews by the Executive Director and the Board, through the Audit Committee.
-More specifically, on a half-yearly basis, each core business is required to formally identify and assess the significant risks (including sustainability risks) their business faces, whilst the Executive Director provides input after taking a holistic assessment of all the significant risks that the Group faces.
+More specifically, on a half-yearly basis, each core business is required to formally identify and assess the significant risks (including sustainability and cyber risks) their business faces, whilst the Executive Director provides input after taking a holistic assessment of all the significant risks that the Group faces.
 Relevant risk information, including key mitigation measures and plans, are recorded in a risk register to facilitate the ongoing review and tracking of progress.

 The composite risk register together with the risk heat map, as confirmed by the Executive Director, form part of the risk management report for review and approval by the Audit Committee on a half-yearly basis.
-The Audit Committee, on behalf of the Board, reviews the report and provides input as appropriate, so as to ensure effective risk management in place.
-Pages 4 to 14 and note 2 to the consolidated financial statements of this report provide a description of the Group's risk factors, which could affect the Group's financial condition or results of operations that differ materially from expected or historical results.
+The Audit Committee, on behalf of the Board, reviews the report, discusses the risk management and internal control systems, including matters related to cyber risks, with the Internal Audit GM and Executive Director, and provides input as appropriate, so as to ensure effective systems in place.
+Pages 4 to 13 and note 2 to the consolidated financial statements of this report provide a description of the Group's risk factors, which could affect the Group's financial condition or results of operations that differ materially from expected or historical results.